sschwarzer/ftputil/website/documentation.md

 ticket]({{ site.data.urls.tracker }}).

-If `lstat` or `stat` give wrong modification dates or times, look at the methods that deal with time zone differences ([time zone correction](#time-zone-correction)).
+If `lstat` or `stat` give wrong modification dates or times, look at the methods that deal with time zone differences (see [time zone correction](#time-zone-correction)).

 <a id="FTPHost.lstat"></a>